yourengineerbro/ArenaSmash/README.md

 1) Making game to restart from scratch.
 2) Storing player's information in a file, so that player details can be loaded whenever game starts.
 3) Using sophisticated techniques to generate random number.
+4) Accepting Inputs via ports for each user connected in same network.

 ### Contact